dfaligertwood/flashair-push/README.md

 # flashair-push

-Script for the flashair card to push the newest jpg file in a folder on the card to a webdav server.
+Script for the flashair card to push the path of the newest jpg file in a folder to a remote server.

+Server to download that file.